jeffknupp/blog/in_progress/open_source.md

     =================================================== 23 passed in 1.14 seconds ====================================================
 =======

-### Documentation with *Sphinx*
+## Documentation with *Sphinx*

 [Sphinx](http://www.sphinx-doc.org) is a tool by the [pocoo](http://www.pocoo.org/) folks.
 It's used to generate the Python's official documentation and the documentation for almost all other popular Python packages.
 It was written with idea of making auto-generation of HTML documentation from Python code as easy as possible.

-Be sure to install Sphinx *in your virtualenv*, since documentation will be a versioned artifact in your project and different versions of sphinx may generate different HTML output.
-By doing so, you can "upgrade" your documentation in a controlled manner.
+Be sure to install Sphinx *in your `virtualenv`*, since documentation will be a versioned artifact in your project.
+Different versions of sphinx may generate different HTML output.
+By installing in your `virtualenv`, you can "upgrade" your documentation in a controlled manner.

+We'll be keeping our documentation in the `docs` directory and the generated documentation in the `docs/generated` directory.
+To auto-generate reStructured Text documentation files from your `docstring`s, run the following command in your project's root directory:

+    #!bash
+    $ sphinx-apidoc -F -o docs <package name>

+This will create a `docs` directory with a number of documentation files.
+In addition, it creates a `conf.py` file, which is responsible for configuration of your documentation.
+You'll also see a `Makefile`, handy for building html documentation in one command (`make html`).

+Before you actually generate your documentation, be sure you've installed your package locally (`$ python setup.py develop` is the easiest way to keep it up to date, though you can use `pip` as well) or else `sphix-apidoc` won't be able to find your package.

+#### Configuration: `conf.py`

+The `conf.py` file that was created controls many aspects of the documentation that's generated.
+It's well documented itself, so I'll briefly touch on just two items.

+###### version and release

+First, make sure to keep your `version` and `release` values up-to-date.
+Those numbers will be displayed as part of the generated documentation, so you don't want them to drift from the actual values.

+The easiest way to keep your version up to date, in both your documentation and `setup.py` file, is to have it read from your package's `__version__` attribute.
+I "borrowed" the following `conf.py` code for `sandman` from Flask's `conf.py`:

+    #!bash
+    import pkg_resources
+    try:
+        release = pkg_resources.get_distribution('sandman').version
+    except pkg_resources.DistributionNotFound:
+        print 'To build the documentation, The distribution information of sandman' print 'Has to be available.
+Either install the package into your' print 'development environment or run "setup.py develop" to setup the' print 'metadata.
+A virtualenv is recommended!'
+        sys.exit(1)
+    del pkg_resources

+    version = '.'.join(release.split('.')[:2])

+This means that, to get the documentation to generate the correct version number, you simply need to have run `$ python setup.py develop` in your project's `virtualenv`.
+Now you only need to worry about keeping `__version__` up to date, since `setup.py` makes use of it as well.

+###### html_theme

+Consider changing the `html_theme` from `default`.
+I'm partial to `nature`, obviously this is a matter of personal preference.
+The reason I raise this point at all is because the official Python documentation changed themes from `default` to `pydoctheme` between Python 2 and Python 3 (the latter theme is a custom theme only available in the cPython source).
+To some people, seeing the `default` theme makes a project seem "old".